-Read all about financial aid at San Diego State University, including scholarships, loans, and grants.
+Learn about San Diego State University financial aid, including information about scholarships, loans, and grants.

 San Diego State University, located in San Diego, California, is the oldest institution of higher education in the city.
 The school is just 30 minutes north of the US-Mexico border and is home to roughly 36,000 students each year.

 Founded in 1897, SDSU is dedicated to a high caliber of teaching and research that is meaningful to the world at large.
 The school is also known for its dedication to diversity, equity, and inclusion.
 More than half the students at the school are students of color, and SDSU is ranked as a top college for LGBTQ students.

 If you’re considering applying to San Diego State University but are trying to figure out how you’ll afford college, here’s what you need to know.

 SDSU is a leading public research university and a federally-designated Hispanic-serving institution.

 It gives its more than 36,000 students the opportunity to experience its diverse student culture and challenging curriculum.
 More than 50% of the student body is composed of students of color, and the school is a top-ranked college for LGBTQ students.

 SDSU is located in San Diego, just 30 minutes north of the US-Mexico border.
 Students at SDSU can participate in research that is meaningful to both the university’s local area and the world at large.

 SDSU’s stated mission is to impart to its students an appreciation and broad understanding of the human experience throughout the world and ages.
 This includes research and education in the arts, philosophy, science, politics, and more.
 The school accomplishes this goal through its many interdisciplinary programs and a commitment to the arts.

 SDSU offers almost 100 different bachelor’s degree programs in subjects like Accounting, Business, Education, Engineering, Geography, Journalism, and more.
 Students can study subjects across the university’s 8 colleges.